JiaqiXue98/Incorporating-AI-Driven-Myoelectric-Signal-Adaptability-for-Elderly-Assistive-Robots-at-Multi-Levels/README.md

 # Usage

+**Run the script 'KD.ipynb' to update a teacher model to a student model using knowledge distillation,enhancing its adaptability for a wider range of tasks.**

-**Run the script 'KD_test.ipynb' to test the prediction performance of an example subject**.
+**Run the script 'KD_test.ipynb' to extract the student model and test its prediction performance of hand&elbow on old and new tasks.**

 The accuracies are calculated and printed.
-The acc_h_target and acc_e_target represent the testing accuracies of hand motions on
+The acc_h_target and acc_e_target represent the testing accuracies of hand and elbow motions on new cooking tasks, respectively.
+The acc_h_source and acc_e_source represent the testing accuracies of hand and elbow motions on old coordination tasks, respectively.